Hint mode is switched on Switch off

 What Is a Perpetual Option?

-A perpetual option, often denoted as XPO, is a unique and non-standard financial option that stands apart from traditional options due to its distinct characteristics.
+A perpetual option, often denoted as XPO, is a unique and non-standard financial option.
 Unlike standard options, which come with fixed expiration dates, perpetual options have no predetermined maturity date, and there are no exercise limitations imposed upon them.

 Standard options typically come with a specific lifespan, ranging from as short as a few days to several years.
 In contrast, a perpetual option defies this time constraint by allowing the holder the right to exercise it at any time, without any constraints related to expiration dates.
 In essence, perpetual options function much like American options, as they grant the flexibility to buy or sell the underlying asset whenever it is strategically advantageous.
 This is in contrast to European options, which can only be exercised on their predetermined maturity date.